Kosciusko, St. Louis

+Within its limits are several industrial companies, including the Nooter Corporation.
 The longest continuous graffiti wall, the 1.9 Mile Mississippi River Floodwall, is in this neighborhood.
 It is home to the annual Labor Day event, Paint Louis.
+In the northern edge of the neighborhood is an area commonly called "Chouteau's Landing."

 Schooling

 The first independent charter middle school in the city is located in the neighborhood, as well.
 Lift for Life Academy, which opened in 2000, offers education for Grades K – 12.

 Lyon Park

 The City of Saint Louis maintains one city park within the Kosciusko boundaries: Lyon Park, named after Union Civil War General Nathaniel Lyon.
 It houses two softball fields, an asphalt walking trail, and both a monument to General Lyon (sculpted by Adolphus Druiding) and a statue of his likeness created by artist Charles Steubenraugh.
 Lyon Park is bounded by South Broadway, South Second Street, Utah Street, and Arsenal Street.

+History

+Prior to urban renewal projects in the 1960's, Kosciusko was home to European immigrant communities living in 19th century Greek Revival rowhouses.
+These houses, as well as buildings from local businesses John J. Roe & Co. pork packing plant (built in 1859) which supplied meat to Union soldiers, Phoenix Musical Club, and People’s Savings Institution Bank Building were demolished in slum clearance.
+Among the surviving buildings is the historic St. Mary of Victories Church.

+The northern area of the neighborhood includes "Chouteau's Landing," which has been reinvisioned by a number proposed redevelopment projects due to the proximity to the Gateway Arch and Downtown St. Louis.